Parcels-code/virtualship/docs/user-guide/documentation/pre_download_data.md

 #### Also of note

-1. Whilst not mandatory to use data downloaded only from Copernicus Marine (any existing data you may hold can be re-organised accordingly), the assumptions made by VirtualShip regarding directory structure and filename conventions are motivated by alignment with the Copernicus Marine's practices.
+1. Whilst not mandatory to use data downloaded only from the Copernicus Marine Service (any existing data you may hold can be re-organised accordingly), the assumptions made by VirtualShip regarding directory structure and filename conventions are motivated by alignment with the Copernicus Marine Service's practices.
    - If you want to use pre-existing data with VirtualShip, which you may have accessed from a different source, it is possible to do so by restructuring and/or renaming your data files as necessary.
 2. The whole VirtualShip pre-downloaded data workflow should support global data or subsets thereof, provided the data files contain the necessary variables and are structured as outlined above.